iamthatguylook/Penetration-Testing-Notes/Pivoting, Tunneling, and Port Forwarding.md

 ---

-# Port Forwarding and SSH Notes
+# Dynamic Port Forwarding with SSH and SOCKS Tunneling

 ## What is Port Forwarding?
 - Redirects traffic from one port to another.